hamzamir-uetp/IoT-Based-Smart-Microgrid-Station/README.md

 ### Test 1: Inter-VLAN Routing Verification
 To prove our sub-interfaces are correctly routing traffic across network layers, we verify connectivity with an ICMP ping from the Control Room to the Security Zone.

-Below is the verified screenshot of our successful ping test from the Admin PC to the IP Webcam:
+Below is the verified screenshot of our successful ping test from the Admin PC to the Ceiling Fan:

 ![Successful Ping Test Verification](media/ping-test.png)